 However, spending on accommodation seems abstruse to a number of backpackers – I’m one of them.
-In this case, I would recommend you to book via AirBnB.
-Alternatively, navatur is a popular tourism agency with accommodation, car rental, and other services on the island.
-You can check their website and find cheap options of stay.
+In this case, I would recommend you book via Airbnb.
+Alternatively, Navatur is a popular tourism agency with accommodation, car rental, and other services on the island.
+You can check their website and find cheap options for staying.

-Staying in the capital city (in Sao Tome) will be much cheaper than staying on the outskirts where options are few.
+Staying in the capital city (Sao Tome) will be much cheaper than staying on the outskirts where options are few.
 Maria’s Place (11 EUR a night) on Airbnb is a recommendation.

 DO NOT spend 40-50 EUR per night on accommodation if you’re backpacking to Sao Tome and Principe on a tight budget.
 Cheaper options exist – do your research.